 Available vehicle categories: Cars & Estates, 4x4s, Vans & Trucks

 Our car hire in High Wycombe page has all the details you need about our address, opening hours and fleet of rental cars.
 Click on the grey right-hand tab at the top to reveal a map showing where our office is located in the town.
 Please note that our High Wycombe branch is not open on Sundays and on Saturdays it is only open during the morning.
-See for yourself how affordable it is to hire a car with us by doing an online price comparison check before making your reservation using our booking hotline or the easy to use Sixt apps that can be downloaded for your iOS or Android devices.
+Use our comprehensible website or app to compare our different vehicle categories and select what price range is best for you.
+Reservations can be done using our booking hotline or the easy to use Sixt apps that can be downloaded for your iOS or Android devices.
 While we guarantee your chosen category of car rental in High Wycombe we cannot do the same for specific models.
 What we do guarantee, is a warm and friendly welcome when you collect your vehicle whether you require it for a few hours, a weekend or longer.

 Our High Wycombe fleet will have a rental car to suit your business or leisure needs whatever your budget or group size.
 Choose from economical and compact saloons or more spacious estate cars, while rugged 4x4s are fun to drive when you are exploring the Chiltern hills.
 If you are moving to a new home or office in High Wycombe or have business materials to transport our fleet also contains a selection of vans.
 The Chiltern area has some stunning wedding venues so we also offer a range of luxurious self-drive wedding cars to help your special day run smoothly.
 All vehicles in our premium fleets are supplied by well-known names like BMW, Jaguar, Mercedes-Benz and Audi and we can also provide cars adapted for different mobility needs.
 Check out our great range of optional extras when you make your car hire in High Wycombe reservation.
 Sat Navs help you navigate the countryside while baby and booster seats make sure your children travel safely.
 We always have good deals on extra insurance and unlimited mileage and we are happy to insure additional drivers and younger customers under 25.